DazzlingFugu/ember-fr-guides-source/guides/tutorial/part-2/ember-data.md

 As mentioned above, Ember Data provides a `store` service, which we can inject into our route using the `@service store;` declaration, making the Ember Data store available as `this.store`.
 It provides the `find` and `findAll` methods for loading records.
 Specifically, the [`findRecord` method](../../../models/finding-records/#toc_retrieving-a-single-record) takes a model type (`rental` in our case) and a model ID (for us, that would be `params.rental_id` from the URL) as arguments and fetches a single record from the store.
 On the other hand, the [`findAll` method](../../../models/finding-records/#toc_retrieving-multiple-records) takes the model type as an argument and fetches all records of that type from the store.

-The Ember Data store acts as a kind of intermediary between our app and the server; it does many important things, including caching the responses that were fetched from the server.
+Le _store_ d'Ember Data acts as a kind of intermediary between our app and the server; it does many important things, including caching the responses that were fetched from the server.
 If we request some records (instances of model classes) that we had _already_ fetched from the server in the past, Ember Data's store ensures that we can access the records immediately, without having to fetch them again unnecessarily and wait for the server to respond.
 But, if we don't already have that response cached in our store, then it will go off and fetches it from the server.
 Pretty nice, right?

 That's a lot of theory, but is this going to work in our app?
 Let's run the tests and find out!